 TranscriptionsPlease note that, unless otherwise stated, these transcriptions have been auto generated and therefore we can not guarantee their complete accuracy.

-We’re going to talk a little bit about facial analysis and how we determine where we put product when we're doing treatment for botox for dynamic rhytid to the face.
-So when you're analyzing a patient the first thing you want to do is a full facial analysis after you identify the problems that they are concerned about, you want to make sure that you can offer an appropriate correction for those issues.
-So as we look at Helen herem and try to identify a couple of things that we could potentially improve upon with a neuromodulator, such as Botox, we wanted to try to identify a couple of different physical exam findings.
+We’re going to talk a little bit about facial analysis and how we determine where we put product, when we're doing treatment for botox for dynamic rhytid to the face.
+So when you're analyzing a patient the first thing you want to do is a full facial analysis.
+After you identify the problems that they are concerned about, you want to make sure that you can offer an appropriate correction for those issues.
+So as we look at Helen here and try to identify a couple of things that we could potentially improve upon with a neuromodulator, such as Botox, we wanted to try to identify a couple of different physical exam findings.
 So just ask her to elevator her brow.
-So recall that the elevation of the brow is primarily by the frontalis and it's the only muscle that allows appropriate brow elevation.
-So if a patient comes in, particularly an older patient complaining of horizontal rhytids in their face, one of the things you have to discuss with him as their expectation of a smooth forehead.
+So recall that the elevation of the brow is primarily by the frontalis, and it's the only muscle that allows appropriate brow elevation.
+So if a patient comes in, particularly an older patient complaining of horizontal rhytids in their face, one of the things you have to discuss with them is their expectation of a smooth forehead.

 Okay so you can see that she's got probably perhaps a little more activity in her procerus region.
-The procerus is the muscle that's going to create the horizontal rhytids and along the upper third of the nose.
-And then also in many key patients you will see them complain of something called “the elevens,” which is the vertical rhytids that exist along the medial aspect of the brow that are caused by the corrugator muscle.
-So typical Botox treatment will focus in this area and in fact that was the first FDA-approved use of this for cosmetic use.
+The procerus is the muscle that's going to create the horizontal rhytids in along the upper third of the nose.
+And then also in many key patients you will see them complain of something called “the elevens,” which are the vertical rhytids that exist along the medial aspect of the brow that are caused by the corrugator muscle.
+So typical Botox treatment will focus in this area, and in fact that was the first FDA-approved use of this for cosmetic use.

 You okay?
-Alright, So I’ll do pressure there for just a second, let her catch her breath and then we'll treat in the lateral orbicularis, (I mean) oculi region.
+Alright, So I’ll do pressure there for just a second.
+Let her catch her breath, and then we'll treat in the lateral orbicularis oculi region.
 I tend to do injections in 2.5 unit aliquots on the lateral aspect of the orbit.
-It’s important to remind you that if you are in the orbital skin that the skin deep, deep to the skin you're going to find the muscle there's not subcutaneous tissue there, so you're going to raise akin to what you would for a TB test.
+It’s important to remind you that if you are in the orbital skin that the skin deep - deep to the skin you're going to find the muscle.
+There's not subcutaneous tissue there, so you're going to raise akin to what you would for a TB test.
 So you're going to want to try to stay very superficial in the skin when you're addressing the area over here.

 Push your head against my hand a little bit.
-Good so that just creates a little bit of tension.
+Good.
+So that just creates a little bit of tension.
 And I’m putting in just 2.5 unit aliquots in this area here.
 Good.
 You okay?
-Yea.
+Yeah.
 Alright we’re going to come to the other side.
 Rinse and repeat.
 You need a break or you doing alright?
-Yea I’m fine.
+No, I’m fine.
 Okay.
-Again a little elevation of the brow against my hand just a touch, but I'll point out also in this region is that you have branches of the zygomatic and facial vein or the sentinel vein that can come down and be fairly superficial.
+Again a little elevation of the brow, head against my hand just a touch, but I'll point out also in this region is that you have branches of the zygomatic facial vein or the sentinel vein that can come down and be fairly superficial.
 So you want to be mindful of that so you reduce the risk of bruising in that area.
 Okay, I’ll hold her pressure on this side.
 Good.
-And then just a touch on her forehead and what we're doing that for is to counteract: we've taken away a lot of depressor function so the frontalis is potentially going to be overactive and potentially peek her up a bit, so we're just going to relieve that by putting a small amount in her forehead and I think it would be adequate to put five units on each side and we’ll be done.
+And then just a touch in her forehead, and what we're doing that for is to counteract.
+We've taken away a lot of depressor function so the frontalis is potentially going to be overactive and potentially peek her up a bit, so we're just going to relieve that by putting a small amount in her forehead.
+And I think it would be adequate to put five units on each side, and we’ll be done.

 To maintain access: please let your librarian know you would like a subscription or send us an email at email@example.com and we will forward your feedback to your librarian.